UofABioinformaticsHub/BASH-Intro/notes/3_sed_awk_grep.md

 If we want to extract the entries for genes "Ada" and "Zen", we can search for them separately, but this can become tedious quickly.

-One method to search for multiple terms at the same time is to use *extended* grep, which is enabled by the option `-E`.
-(Or simply use the command `egrep`, which is the same as `grep -E`):
+One method to search for multiple terms at the same time is to use *extended* grep, which is enabled by the option `-E`:

 ```
 grep -Ewi "(Ada|Zen)" BDGP6_genes.gtf
 ```

-This is the same as:
+Most Linux systems also have an `egrep` command which is capable of doing the same sort of thing.
+However, it's use is not recommended:

 ```
 egrep -wi "(Ada|Zen)" BDGP6_genes.gtf
 ```

-(Many people actually use `egrep` as their default tool as there really is minimal advantage to using `grep`.)

 While the above may work fine for just a few terms, if we want to search for many terms  this can still be rather tedious.
-We can try using the `-f` option instead.
+We can supply all the terms we want to search for via a file and use the `-f` option.

 For example if we want to search for the genes *Ace, Ada, Zen, Alc, Alh, Bdp1, Bft & bwa*.